julianeon/moodtracker/README.md

 ### 4. Error Handling
 Rust encourages robust error handling through the use of the `Result` type in the `append_string_to_file` function.
 It ensures that errors are explicitly handled, unlike scripting languages where errors might be more difficult to trace.

-For a longer read on the advantages Rust can bring, see this ['Why Rust?'](https://www.rerun.io/blog/why-rust) blog post.
+For a longer read on the advantages that using Rust can bring, see this ['Why Rust?'](https://www.rerun.io/blog/why-rust) blog post.

 ## Usage

 1. Clone this repository to your local machine.

-2. Make sure you have Rust installed.
-If not, you can install it from [Rust's official website](https://www.rust-lang.org/tools/install).

-3. Open a terminal and navigate to the project directory.
+2. Open a terminal and navigate to the project directory.

-4. Compile and run the program using the following command:
+3. Compile and run the program using the following command:

    ```shell
    cargo run
    ```

-5. Follow the prompts to enter your mood, the number of work tasks completed, and whether you exercised.
+4. Follow the prompts to enter your mood, the number of work tasks completed, and whether you exercised.

-6. The program will display feedback based on your input, and the feedback, along with a timestamp, will be appended to a daily log file.
+5. The program will display feedback based on your input, and the feedback, along with a timestamp, all appended to a daily log file.

 ## License